rooftopcms/rooftop-ruby/README.md

 Create a class in your application, and mix in some (or all) of the rooftop modules to interact with your remote content.

 ## Rooftop::Post
 The Rooftop::Post mixin lets you specify a post type, so the API differentiates between types.
+If you don't set a post type, it defaults to posts.

 ```
 class MyCustomPostType
     include Rooftop::Post
-    self.post_type = "my_custom_post_type" #this is the post type name in Wordpress
+    self.post_type = "my_custom_post_type" #this is the singular post type name in Wordpress
 end
 ```
 ## Rooftop::Page